 Information Technology Services will process the request and provide the conference bridge details, including the toll free number and leader and participant codes.
 Please note that there is no access or setup fee but there is a usage charge.
 Also, the conference bridge must be used at least once within six months to remain active.

 - Microsoft Teams allows you create a collaborative workspace and add members.
 Once you form your team, you can post messages, chat and share and live-edit files.
 It's very helpful for working on projects with other staff members.
-(Note that if you are using TUGmail, calendar features will not function because your calendar is in Gmail.)

 To access Teams, go to teams.office.com and log in with your AccessNet and password.
 Note that the first time you login, you may have to first enter your AccessNet username @temple.edu email address and then select work or school account before you login.

 To learn more about Teams, see the Teams Getting Started page.
 You can also download the Teams desktop or mobile app.